megaeriv/afripay-rate-tracker/README.md

 How this is handled so it doesn't become a chore:
-- Every failed extraction gets logged to `logs/failures.log` with a timestamp — you check one file, not six websites.
+- Every failed extraction gets logged to `logs/failures.log` with a timestamp, you check one file, not six websites.
 - The five sites without a public rate API are inherently the ones that can drift over time; TransferGo/AfriPay-style simple converter pages tend to change far less often than a full app flow like Western